Rare Bird Books, Ornithology

 Not in Wood, Zimmer, Nissen or Ripley.
 Arctic Bibliography 10873 cites only the Danish edition of 1911.
 The Danish Expedition of 1906-8 explored the unknown coast of Northeastern Greenland from Cape Bismark to farthest point reach by Peary, to investigate the climate, flora and fauna, all of which are reported here including a fully annotated list of the 38 species of birds found with notes on nests, eggs, coloration, songs, food and habits.
 Four of the color plates are of birds, and one of eggs.

 MARSHALL, A. J.; The Men and Birds of Paradise; Journeys through Equatorial New Guinea.
-London, William Heinemann, [1938], First edition, 8vo [22 x 15 cm]; xii, 299 pp, numerous illus from photos, drwg by John Baker, map, orig green cloth, gilt spine lettering clear, light foxing on edge, very good.
+London, William Heinemann, [1938], First edition, 8vo [22 x 15 cm]; xii, 299 pp, numerous illustrations from photos, drwg by John Baker, map, original green cloth, gilt spine lettering clear, light foxing on edge, very good.

 An expedition in northern New Guinea with travels and descriptions of the native peoples, their customs, way of life, nature, etc.

 MONTIER, David J.; Atlas of Breeding Birds of the London Area.
-London, B. T. Batsford, 1977, First Edition, cr 4to; 288pp, tables, maps (one for each species), orig cloth, dj, fine.
+London, B. T. Batsford, 1977, First Edition, cr 4to; 288pp, tables, maps (one for each species), original cloth, dj, fine.

 Arctic Bibliography 12183.
 In four parts including birds with a bibliography of Alaskan ornithology, mammals of northern Alaska, field notes on Alaskan fishes, report on diurnal Lepidoptera collected in Alaska, plus author's narrative.
 H. W. Henshaw revised the part on birds and T. H. Bean, W. H. Edwards and F. W. True also contributed.
 Arctic Bibliography 12183.
 Nissen 673.
 Hasse p.
 55. Ricks 161.
 Wood 489.